kauri-io/Content/ENS/ens-beginners-guide.md

 Surely we are ready to lookup an ENS address... right?
 Yes, kinda...

 Looking up addresses has been part of ENS from day 1 but other types of mapping have been added later.
-Consequently, the resolver smart contracts that are configured for each ENS name, may differ in what they support because they were deployed at different times.
+Consequently, the resolver smart contracts configured for each ENS name, may differ in what they support because they were deployed at different times.

-Luckily, the ENS team have implemented [standard interface detection](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md "ERC-165 - Standard Interface Detection") to permit checking which mapping types a resolver smart contract supports.
+The ENS team have implemented [standard interface detection](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-165.md "ERC-165 - Standard Interface Detection") to allow checking which mapping types a resolver smart contract supports.

-Here is a list of the currently available interfaces (*there are more but some are deprecated*):
+Here is a list of the currently available interfaces (_there are more but some are deprecated_):

 ```js
 const ensInterface = {